jg8481/Robot-Framework-Lone-Tester-Strategies-RoboCon-2019/Workshop-Examples/Tests/Part-Two--RFW-Strategies-For-Enhancing-Existing-Tests-And-Taking-Your-Test-Process-Further/Documentation-For-Appium-And-Robot-Framework-Setup/README.md

-# Hyrid SBTM With Mobile Device (Android) And Robot Framework
+# Hyrid SBTM with a mobile device (Android) and Robot Framework

 The `Hyrid-Session-Based-Test-Tool-For-Android.robot` requires a basic understanding of Robot Framework, mobile device testing, and exploratory testing. **The following setup steps must be performed on your machine BEFORE running `Hyrid-Session-Based-Test-Tool-For-Android.robot`.**